ToontjeM/ragdemo/README.md

 #### Set up python
 - I strong suggest to create virtual environment to host the python libraries.
 You can create the virtual environment using `virtualenv venv` and activate it using `source venv/bin/activate`.
 - Once the virtual environment is created, install the following libraries using `pip install`:
-	- sycopg2
+	- psycopg2
 	- langchain
 	- langchain_text_splitters (usually installed once you install langchain)
 	- tiktoken
 	- pypdf
 	- pdfplumber
 	- streamlit
    	- pillow
 	- ollama
    	- transformers
    	- If you are working on a Mac, wxPython.
 This should fix the file upload problem.
-   - If you are working on Linux, tkinter.
+   	- If you are working on Linux, tk.
 Same as above.

+Example: `pip install psycopg2 langchain tiktoken pypdf pdfplumber streamlit pillow ollama transformers tk`

 #### Set up ollama
 - Pull in the following LLM's into ollama: